bem22/CV/README.md

 __|__ be.mihai22@gmail.com | __07398137319__

 <!--Statement-->
-> Final year student with experience in DevOps, low-level programming and web development.
-Once I have graduated with my degree in **BSc Computer Science (with an Industrial Year)**, I plan to work as a Software Engineer in embedded systems.
-I am interested in pursuing a career with ARM in System Architecture Engineering
+> Final year student with experience in embedded software and DevOps.
+After graduation with my degree in **BSc Computer Science (with an Industrial Year)**, I plan to work as a Software Engineer in embedded systems.
 <!--Body Start -->

 <!--School-->